briansan/node/master/reference/calicoctl/commands/label.md

 ### General options

 ```
    -c --config=<CONFIG>      Path to the file containing connection
                              configuration in YAML or JSON format.
                              [default: /etc/calico/calicoctl.cfg]
 ```
 {: .no-select-button}

-> **Note**: In etcd mode, {{site.prodname}} uses an environment variable `SYNC_NODE_LABELS`
-> to toggle behavior related to keeping labels on Kubernetes Node objects and Calico Node objects
-> in sync.
-When enabled, labels on Kubernetes Node objects will act as the source of truth and
-> will take precedence over labels on the corresponding Calico Node object if the values differ.
-> However, labels on the Calico Node object that don't exist in the Kubernetes Node will remain as is.
-{: .alert .alert-info}

 ## See also

 -  [Resources]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/) for details on all valid resources, including file format and schema
--  [IPPool]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/ippool) for details on the {{site.prodname}} selector-based ip pool model
 -  [calicoctl configuration]({{site.baseurl}}/{{page.version}}/reference/calicoctl/setup) for details on configuring `calicoctl` to access the {{site.prodname}} datastore.